Carlosgd-freitas/cnn-lstm-biometric-identification/README.md

 ## Using Data Generators

 Using data augmentation before training the model can result in a huge amount of data, especially if numerous training/validation tasks are chosen, and some machines aren't able to support it.
-In that sense, you can try using the **-datagen** argument, which will use data generators to feed cropped data into the model while it's training.
+In that sense, you can try using the **--datagen** argument, which will use data generators to feed cropped data into the model while it's training.

 Firstly, you need to specify a folder path in the **processed_data_path** variable in the **EEG_biometric.py** file, where a folder named **processed_data** will be created (if it doesn't exist yet).
 When running the application, data from tasks that were not stored yet will be pre-processed and stored in .csv format, separated by task.